Camden-Kirkpatrick/neetcode.io/notes/8_sorting.md

 - O(n log n) performance matters more than extra memory
 - you want to practice divide-and-conquer recursion

+### Quick Sort
+Use when:

+- you want a fast in-place algorithm
+- average-case performance matters
+- you are comfortable with recursion and partitioning
+- memory usage should stay low

 ---

 # Final Summary

-Insertion sort and merge sort both sort arrays, but they approach the problem very differently.
+Insertion sort, merge sort, and quick sort all sort arrays, but they approach the problem very differently.

 ## Insertion Sort
 - Builds a sorted portion one element at a time